Nerwyn/material-rounded-theme/README.md

 Themes for Home Assistant influenced by Material You by Google on Android.

-This theme aims to match the styling of the Google Home app as closely as possible, so it may change over time as the style of the Google Home app changes.
-It also aims to implement Material You redesigns of elements.
+This theme aims to match the styling of Material Design 3 (also known as Material You) apps like Google Home as closely as possible, so it may change over time as these apps evolve.
+It also aims to implement Material You redesigns of elements when possible.

 Relies on [card-mod](https://github.com/thomasloven/lovelace-card-mod) for toolbar modifications, other Material You component redesigns, and Material You coloring.
 If you have card-mod installed and do not want these changes to apply, use the "No Mod" versions of this theme.

 Don't like the blue accents?
 You can choose a different Material You base color!
 See below for more.
 Also requires card-mod.

 This theme also includes "Transparent Card" versions with card backgrounds that match the view background.
+It also includes separate light and dark versions of all themes for niche use cases.

 ## Screenshots